Ethan Carter III: Ring of Honor (2020–2021)

-National Wrestling Alliance (2022–present)
+National Wrestling Alliance (2022–2026)

-On NWA 74th Anniversary Show night one, EC3 made his National Wrestling Alliance (NWA) debut winning via submission over Mims.
+On night one of the NWA's 74th anniversary show, EC3 made his National Wrestling Alliance (NWA) debut winning via submission over Mims.
 On Nuff Said pre-show it was announced that EC3 has officially signed to NWA.
 Later in the night, EC3 scored a submission victory over Kevin Kiley the former Alex Riley.
 On the February 14, 2023 episode of NWA Powerrr, EC3 shows up to applaud the NWA World Champion Tyrus’ victory over Rolando Freeman, accompanied by BLK Jeez.
 The following week, lead announcer Joe Galli interviewed EC3 and BLK Jeez about what transpired, though EC3 simply stated that he was only "controlling his narrative".
 He later went on to challenge Cyon for the NWA National Championship at NWA 312, which would later be made official.
 At NWA 312 on April 7, EC3 defeated Cyon to win the NWA National Heavyweight Championship.
 On the May 2 episode of Powerrr, EC3 successfully defended his title in his first title defense against Carnage.
 EC3 successfully defended the NWA National Championship on both nights of the Crockett Cup against Silas Mason with Pollo Del Mar and NWA World Television Champion Thom Latimer.

 After successfully defending the title against “Thrillbilly” Silas Mason, EC3 dropped the title in the ring, officially relinquishing it to challenge Tyrus for the NWA World's Heavyweight Championship at NWA 75th Anniversary Show.
 On August 27 at NWA 75, EC3 defeated Tyrus in a bullrope match to become the NWA World's Heavyweight Champion.
 On September 26 episode of Powerrr, EC3 successfully defended his title in his first title defense against Jay Bradley.
 On October 28 at NWA Samhain, EC3 successfully defended the NWA World's Heavyweight Championship against Thom Latimer.
 On November 14 episode of Powerrr, EC3 successfully defended his title against Talos.
 On March 2, 2024 at Hard Times, EC3 successfully defended his title against "Thrillbilly" Silas Mason.
 On August 31 at NWA 76th Anniversary Show, EC3 lost the NWA World's Heavyweight Championship to Thom Latimer, ending his reign at 370 days.

-Ohio Valley Wrestling (2023–present)

-On January 7, 2023 at Nightmare Rumble 2023, EC3 made his OVW debut by participating in the 2023 Nightmare Rumble for OVW National Heavyweight Championship, which was won by Jessie Godderz.
-On May 26 episode of OVW, EC3 was defeated by Crixus for the vacant OVW Kentucky Heavyweight Championship.

-On November 21, 2023 on OVW Thanksgiving Thunder, EC3 defeated Jessie Godderz to win the OVW National Heavyweight Championship.
+On January 1, 2026, EC3 announced that he would be leaving NWA, ending his near four-year tenure with the promotion.

+Juggalo Championship Wrestling (2026–present)